rfluethi/German-translation-for-Lesson-Introduction-to-WordPress/docs/text-materials.md

 An overview of all documents and files related to this project can be found in the [README](../README.md) file.

-All timecodes are given in the audio timecode format `Hours:Minutes:Seconds.Milliseconds`.

 ## Table of Contents

 - [Text Materials](#text-materials)